ichord/At.js/README.md

 ---

-we use these static data in all examples below:
+NOTE: we use these static data in all examples below:

 ``` javascript
     emojis = $.map(emojis, function(value, i) {